Friday, 22 November 2024

 They are also different in that FTAs typically take a long time to negotiate, whereas an exemption deal, at least in principle, need not.
 And that reflects the fact that the things required of the UK for an FTA would be likely to involve substantial concessions on regulatory issues (‘chlorinated chicken’ being the symbolic one), especially as regards agriculture and pharmaceuticals.
 What would be needed for an exemption deal is less easy to predict, but could be things like voluntary export quotas, restrictions on Chinese imports, or agreement to import large quantities of US military equipment – but not, necessarily, regulatory concessions.
 [1]

 These two scenarios therefore have different implications for the other side of the coin, UK-EU relations.
 An FTA, to the extent it entailed regulatory change, would move the UK further from the EU regulatory orbit.
 That would derail the current direction of Labour’s ‘reset’ policy, which is primarily based on continuing alignment with the EU.
 It would certainly derail the centrepiece of that policy, a UK-EU SPS deal (which would entail regulatory alignment on agricultural standards, especially).
-It would also have implications for Northern Ireland, which would remain bound by EU good regulations, and thus would ‘thicken’ the Irish Sea Border.
+It would also have implications for Northern Ireland, which would remain bound by EU goods regulations, and thus would ‘thicken’ the Irish Sea Border.
 A more limited exemption deal might well avoid these things, but would certainly do political damage to the reset in terms of trust, assuming that it left the EU fighting a trade war with the US which the UK had managed to slide out of.

 A trade deal with Trump?

 Some Brexiters would undoubtedly argue that the distinction I’ve drawn is irrelevant, in that an FTA would also be an exemption deal (even though an exemption deal wouldn’t be an FTA).
-That’s true, but it doesn’t affect the point that an FTA would take longer to agree, and in the mean while there would be no exemption from the blanket new tariffs.
+That’s true, but it doesn’t affect the point that an FTA would take longer to agree, and in the meantime there would be no exemption from the blanket new tariffs.
 Nor does it recognize the profound political difficulties any UK government would face if it met likely US demands on regulations.

 But there is a more fundamental issue.
 Brexiters, both in the Tory and Reform parties, are now talking as if a UK-US FTA was there for the taking under Trump’s first presidency, and will now be available again.
 Kemi Badenoch is even claiming (£) that there is an “oven ready agreement negotiated by the last Tory government”.
 This is nonsense.
 There was no such agreement [2].
 In fact, Trump blew hot and cold about a deal first time round.
 That’s actually a specific example of my earlier point about how narcissistic bullies use uncertainty to exert power.
 And even if he ever did offer such a deal, it would be on one-sided terms (that would probably be true under any US administration, but certainly under Trump’s ‘winner takes all’ version of deal-making).